1972 Montreal Museum of Fine Arts robbery: Later developments

 Due to the minimal news coverage, in January 1973 Bill Bantey put together a circular, Attention: Stolen, depicting the stolen paintings and giving information such as their dimensions, in English and French.
-The idea was to distribute it widely throughout the international art community and familiarize possible buyers with the stolen works, a practice that was not common in art thefts at the time as most museums preferred to keep the news of their victimization to themselves.
+The idea was to distribute it widely throughout the international art community and familiarize possible buyers with the stolen works, a practice not common in art thefts at the time as most museums did not publicize thefts.
 Major auction houses like Sotheby's and Christie's would not routinely check for whether art offered for sale through them was on lists of stolen works until 1985. "[We hope that] the works become so catalogued and so well-known that it would be unlikely that any collector or museum buyer could innocently purchase them," Bantey told the Gazette.

 The museum and investigators did not make the ransom negotiations in the year after the thefts public knowledge until ten years later.
 "For years we thought our chances of recovery were better keeping everything quiet," said one police detective, explaining the decision.
 "But now our hopes are small.
 Maybe this will stimulate interest and produce something."
-But while it did allow police to confirm what they have only described as "certain facts", those have apparently not led to any progress in the case.
+Police were able to confirm what they have described as "certain facts" as a result.

-The recovered Brueghel was kept in storage at the museum by Ruth Jackson for ten years until a new frame could be purchased, after which it was returned to the place it had been exhibited prior to the theft.
-However, it was later determined that it was not by Brueghel but one of his students; Lacoursière believes the thieves may have chosen to return it due to doubts about its authenticity.
+The recovered Brueghel was kept in storage at the museum by Ruth Jackson for 10 years until a new frame could be purchased, after which it was returned to its prior location.
+However, it was later determined that it was not by Brueghel but a student of his; Lacoursière believes the thieves may have chosen to return it due to doubts about its authenticity.
 It nevertheless remains on exhibit.